GSA-TTS/devCrew_s/CONTRIBUTING.md

 > feature-request you are agreeing to comply with this waiver of copyright interest.
 > Details can be found in our [LICENSE](LICENSE.md).

 We're so glad you're thinking about contributing to the DevCrew project!
+Whether you're from software engineering, product management, operations, data science, or any other domain, your expertise is valuable here.
 If you're unsure about anything, just ask -- or submit the issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.
 We love all friendly contributions.

 ### 🚀 Quick Links
 - [Submit an Issue](#submit-an-issue) - Report bugs, propose changes, or request updates